Osestic/MiDOK_Co-Pilot_App/README.md

     ```md
     ![alt text](assets/images/screenshot.png)
     ```
-## Note
+### Note
 - The AI Python API response time is not as quick as the actual ChatGPT application
 - It can take 10 - 60 seconds or more depending on the length/number of tokens of text sent to it
-- Not all the buttons are functional, the demo shows those that work.
+- Not all the buttons are functional, the demo shows those that work

 ## Authors